Chaffee man arrested for alleged DWI

-A Chaffee, Missouri, man was arrested Tuesday morning for alleged driving while intoxicated.
+State Highway Patrol troopers arrested a Chaffee, Missouri, man Saturday night for alleged driving while intoxicated.

-According to a Missouri State Highway Patrol report, troopers arrested Brennan Miller, 22, in Cape Girardeau County at about 9:30 a.m. for alleged driving while intoxicated, driving while suspended and failure to register a motor vehicle, and on a Cape Girardeau County warrant for a probation violation.
+A Patrol report states Kyle Biler, 27, was taken into custody in Scott County just before midnight Saturday.

 Connect with the Southeast Missourian Newsroom: